Lugdunum3D/Lugdunum/doc/guidelines.md

  */                                             // Good

 // This is also a small
-// mutliline comment, but this is allowed       // Good
+// multiline comment, but this is allowed       // Good
 ```